 Essere giovani is an unusual book with one-hundred short chapters and images displaying memories of Caffo’s life.
-His author is a young philosopher from Catania, Sicily, who is best known for his philosophical ideas on the contemporary posthumanism and antispecism.
+His author is a young philosopher from Catania, Sicily, best known for his philosophical ideas on contemporary posthumanism and antispecism.
 Today, he teaches philosophy at the University of Turin.

 The philosophical meaning

 For Caffo, being young refers to an open state of possibilities, as life has barely begun.
 Young people are open to the power of wonder: everything is new and can be exciting.
 And it is precisely from the ability to be overwhelmed by this sense of wonder that philosophy originates.

 Moreover, in Essere giovani, youth is associated with the constant exercise of living in the present moment.
 In the words of the Latin poet Horatius that means Carpe Diem, or ‘seize the day.’
 A concept that Florentine statesman and patron of arts and letters Lorenzo de’ Medici majestically paraphrases in the Triumph of Bacchus, by highlighting the uncertainty of tomorrow and, as a consequence, the importance of enjoying the present day.
 Or, as another eccentric philosopher of the 20th century, Ludwig Wittgenstein, put it:

 Only the one who lives in the present lives eternally.